Team Wanderlust | 24 April 2023

 Where do we begin with Indonesia?
 The island-hopping?
 The many moving and unusual religious festivals that take place?
 The melting pot of cultures, evident particularly in its cuisine?
 There's so much to see and do - you could spend months here and never get bored.

 It won't be the quietest month in Indonesia, as temperatures reach up to a scorching 30°C and visitors do come to many of the 17,000+ islands that make up Indonesia for a dose of glorious sun.
-But as its dry season, you've got a good chance of ideal weather on all the islands you hope.
+But as its dry season, you've got a good chance of ideal weather on all the islands.

 Bali is a classic, as is Java – the most populous island in the country, where you'll find the capital city, Jakarta.

-We'd also suggest Sumatra, and Komodo Island for a unique glimpse at the Komodo Dragon in its natural habitat (if the island has re-opened to visitors, that is).
+We'd also suggest Sumatra, and Komodo Island for a unique glimpse at the Komodo Dragon in its natural habitat.
 Finally, Nusa Tenggara (the Lesser Sunda Islands) are all good places to start.

 Kyoto's Gion Matsuri (Gion Festival) is one of Japan's most famous annual celebrations, taking place throughout July.
 It's been going since the year 869, when the reigning emperor ordered worship at the Yakasa Shrine, in hopes that it would prevent the plague.

 It's worth witnessing the magic, especially if you have a keen interest in Japanese tradition and culture.
-But if you want to experience Gion Matsuri amongst the welcoming locals, you should plan your trip and book what needs booking well in advance.
+But if you want to experience Gion Matsuri among welcoming locals, you should book what needs booking well in advance.

 Montreal's Just For Laughs festival does involve people in the streets and arty parade floats, but it's all decidedly a bit less serious.